keylime/enhancements/README.md

 - performance / security improvements
 - adding error messages or events

-If you are not sure, please ask within a keylime issue, the gitter channel or the mailing list.
+If you are not sure, please ask within a Keylime issue, the gitter channel or the mailing list.

 ## When to Create a New Enhancement

 Create an issue here once you:
-- have circulated your idea to see if there is interest (for example on the keylime mailing list or gitter community channel)
+- have circulated your idea to see if there is interest (for example on the Keylime mailing list or gitter community channel)
 - (optional) have done a prototype in your own fork
 - are ready to be the project-manager for the enhancement

 ## Why are Enhancements Tracked

 Once users adopt an enhancement, they expect to use it for an extended period of time.
 Therefore, we hold new enhancements to a high standard of conceptual integrity and require consistency with other parts of the system, thorough testing, and complete documentation.
 As the project grows no single person can track whether all those requirements are met.
 The development of an enhancement often spans three stages: Alpha, Beta, and Stable; Enhancement Tracking Issues provide a checklist that allows for different approver's for different aspects, and ensures that nothing is forgotten across the development lifetime of an enhancement.

 ## When to Comment on an Enhancement Issue